 |Psychological or Societal Hazards||Hazards caused by interacting with people and social conditions at the workplace||Workplace violence, sexual harassment, stress, depression, alcohol and drug addiction|

-You then try to find a way to “control” the hazard, which means find a way to eliminate it or reduce it.
+With a hazard now identified, you then try to find a way to “control” the hazard.
+To “control” the hazards means to find a way to eliminate it or reduce it.
 And when you’re looking for ways to eliminate or reduce the hazard, you look at specific types of controls in a specific order.
 That order is:

 - Engineering controls